appvia/appviamaps/app-README.md

 ### Database creation scripts
-The database creation scripts are defined in [scripts/database.sql](scripts/database.sql) From your sql editor execute the following command:
+The database creation scripts are defined in [scripts/database.sql](scripts/database.sql) From your sql or whichever commands you use to execute creation and inserts eveccute the contents of the database initialisation scripts.
 ```
 psql -h [hostname] -p 5432 -U [username] -f database.sql
 ```